December 2023 Meeting

-The December 2023 meeting of LRUG will be on Monday the 11thth of December, from 6:00pm to 8:00pm (meeting starts at 6:30pm).
+The October 2024 meeting of LRUG will be on Monday the 14th of October, from 6:00pm to 8:00pm (meeting starts at 6:30pm).

 This month we're hosted by the lovely folk at Zappi in their offices, on Camden High St. Full venue and registration details are given below.